 A Flight to Remember, it’s like a soap in the skies…

 sadly would rewatch over any Superhero movie.
-Apart from possibly an Antman (2015) or Deadpool (2016) sequel, but then Airport 77 would more likely to be watched for the comic value, plot lines and the all-star cast.
+Apart from possibly an Antman (2015) or Deadpool (2016) sequel.
+Who am I kidding?
+You know me and yes, Airport 77 would more likely to be watched for the comic value, plot lines and the all-star cast.

 The all-star cast includes the then big names of Hollywood – James Stewart, Olivia De Havilland (in her disaster movie years where The Swarm (1978) was added to the list the following year) and Jack Lemmon.
 It also has two prime time soap stars in the making for the

 sad eagle-eyed soap fan, Pamela Bellwood (Claudia Bleisdale from Dynasty (1981-89)) and Monte Markham (who played Sue Ellen’s married lover Clint in Dallas (1978-91).

 Throw in plot lines including the Bermuda Triangle, an incurable illness and an illicit affair and its full-tilt prime time soap.
 Characters include every stereotype ever from a couple of kids, and a lounger singer to a one-time deep-sea diver Martin Wallace (Christopher Lee) and his drunken lush of a wife, Karen (Lee Grant).
 Even Airport franchise favourite George Kennedy pops in as Joe Patroni and so does Buck Rogers.

 under duress was my Darlin’ Husband.
 He impersonated the leads and riffed it mercilessly.
 So what’s the plot?
 In a nutshell, with the characters mentioned so far, you have all the ingredients for a crime in the skies.
 The plan falls apart after the plane crashes in the sea in Bermuda Triangle.